sleepy-magpie/sleepy-magpie/README.md

 ○ You can call me sleep, magpie or any variations of those

 ◒ Int is encouraged but sometimes i dont have energy to reciprocate or sometimes im too busy.
-Most of the time im down to chat tho, especially if we have common interests!!! i don't do rp sorry
+Most of the time im down to chat tho, especially if we have common interests!!!
+Cuddle and hide is okay!
+I don't do rp sorry

 If you whispered to me and i didnt respond - most likely i just didnt see it!!

-◐ some other things to note: english isnt my first language, i only look for friends and people to chat and i dont appreciate people adding me without at least talking to me first
+◐ some other things to note: english isnt my first language, i only look for friends and people to chat with and i dont appreciate people adding me without at least talking to me first

 pls be nice （＞人＜；）